Spinal and epidural anesthesia

 After an epidural, the catheter in your back is removed.
 You lie in bed until you have feeling in your legs and can walk.
 You may feel sick to your stomach and be dizzy.
 You may be tired.

-Most patients feel no pain during spinal and epidural anesthesia and recover fully.
+Most people feel no pain during spinal and epidural anesthesia and recover fully.

 Sherwood ER, Williams CG, Prough DS.
 Anesthesiology principles, pain management, and conscious sedation.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 16.